Iridar/WOTCIridarAppearanceManager/WOTCIridarAppearanceManager/ReadMe.txt

 [list]
 [*] Character Pool list is now sorted and shows soldiers' class.
 [*] A "Search" button has been added to quickly filter out soldiers based on their name or class.
+[*] You can now Shift+Click to select or deselect multiple soldiers in Character Pool.
 [*] Character Pool now saves Appearance Store - individual unit appearance for each armor.
 [*] It's now possible to pre-customize appearance of Character Pool units for each armor by equipping said armor on the new Loadout screen.
 Weapons can also be previewed in Character Pool.
 [*] "Dormant" character pool units that do not appear in the campaign are now allowed.